8000 GitHub - argrelay/argrelay: A data server for CLI tools with attribute search & Tab-completion in Bash shell

 Try "interactive demo" below.

-Request hotkeys
+Request hotkeys:

-Bash: Server: Client:
+Local Bash: Remote Server: Local Client:

 Alt+Shift+Q reports existing and missing input displays command input interrogation status